elmtree-askmo/cloudcannon-app/content/learn/psychology/what-challenges-do-global-health-initiatives-face-in-the-eradication-of-tropical-diseases.md

 url: /learn/psychology/questions/what-challenges-do-global-health-initiatives-face-in-the-eradication-of-tropical-diseases
 score: -1.0
 related_article1:
-    id: 165849
+    id: 165828
+    title: >-
-    title: What are parasitoids and how do they differ from other parasitic insects?
+        What are the different types of parasites and how do they differ in their relationships with hosts?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
+    url: /learn/psychology/questions/what-are-the-different-types-of-parasites-and-how-do-they-differ-in-their-relationships-with-hosts
 related_article2:
-    id: 165844
+    id: 165855
-    title: How have historical research models using nematodes contributed to the field of parasitology?
+    title: >-
+        What are the transmission dynamics of zoonotic diseases between wild and domestic animals?
     subject: Psychology
-    url: /learn/psychology/questions/how-have-historical-research-models-using-nematodes-contributed-to-the-field-of-parasitology
+    url: /learn/psychology/questions/what-are-the-transmission-dynamics-of-zoonotic-diseases-between-wild-and-domestic-animals
 related_article3:
-    id: 165831
+    id: 165834
-    title: What public health measures are essential for the control and prevention of parasitic diseases?
+    title: >-
+        What is host specificity and how does molecular affinity play a role in it?
     subject: Psychology
-    url: /learn/psychology/questions/what-public-health-measures-are-essential-for-the-control-and-prevention-of-parasitic-diseases
+    url: /learn/psychology/questions/what-is-host-specificity-and-how-does-molecular-affinity-play-a-role-in-it
 related_article4:
-    id: 165846
+    id: 165832
-    title: Discuss the global burden of parasitic diseases and the regional differences in their prevalence.
+    title: >-
+        Describe the Linnaean classification system and its significance in descriptive parasitology.
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-global-burden-of-parasitic-diseases-and-the-regional-differences-in-their-prevalence
+    url: /learn/psychology/questions/describe-the-linnaean-classification-system-and-its-significance-in-descriptive-parasitology
 related_article5:
-    id: 165842
+    id: 165832
-    title: Discuss the impact of parasites on protein-energy malnutrition and iron deficiency.
+    title: >-
+        Describe the Linnaean classification system and its significance in descriptive parasitology.
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-impact-of-parasites-on-proteinenergy-malnutrition-and-iron-deficiency
+    url: /learn/psychology/questions/describe-the-linnaean-classification-system-and-its-significance-in-descriptive-parasitology
 ---

 &nbsp;